voxel51/api-py/WALKTHROUGH.md

 the assigned Data ID.
 This ID is important to store and reference in later requests.

-Data IDs can always be found by listing or querying our data.
+Data IDs can always be found by listing or querying our Data.

 ```python
 # Show all Data for our user